What is a fixed-rate mortgage?

 How do fixed-rate loans work?

-A fixed-rate mortgage loan offers the comfort of knowing your interest rate will stay the same from the moment your loan is approved.
-This rate is shaped by a few key factors including your credit score, the term of your loan, your down payment size, and other important criteria.
-Once your rate is set, your lender gives you an amortization schedule.
-This breakdown divides your monthly payments into parts that chip away at the principal amount and the interest.
-It's a reliable way to ensure your loan is completely paid off by the end of your mortgage term, letting you plan your finances with peace of mind.
+Once your rate is set, your lender gives you an amortization schedule, a breakdown dividing your monthly payments into parts that chip away at the principal amount and the interest.
+The amortization schedule helps ensure your loan is completely paid off by the end of your mortgage term.

 30-year vs. 15-year fixed